SamuelYiuSY/Gopro-files-rename-utility/README.md

 # Gopro-files-rename-utility
-A Python script that renames Gopro files

 This Python script converts GoPro's default naming format (e.g., GH011440.MP4) to a more intuitive format (e.g, 1440_1.MP4), which maintains chronological order of video parts.
 It creates renamed files in a new directory, and never modifies original files.

-Here is an example of what video filenames might look like with a GoPro.
+Here is an example of what GoPro original video filenames look like.
 They are listed here in chronological order:
 ```
 GH011440.MP4 = video 1440 start
 GH011447.MP4 = video 1447 start